Why Inventing Is Still A One Man Job

 It is important that our big businesses welcome new ideas.
 I find much of American business far less receptive to new ideas than the businesses of Europe.

 So long as our conservatism is confined to our business organizations, I do not fear any desiccation of the well spring of creativity from individuals.
-The danger lies in this: That the organizers, who in business keep the innovators in their place, may extend their dominion to society at large.
+The danger lies in this: The organizers, who in business keep the innovators in their place, may extend their dominion to society at large.
 This could lead to economic stagnation and, more important, to the atrophy of the creative spirit.

-If big business comes to want new ideas, it can help itself by improving the climate for their growth within business.
+If big business comes to want new ideas, it can help itself by improving the climate for their growth within the business.
 It can help itself much more by opening its doors to creative individuals outside the walls.

 As a lawyer, I have written some of the documents that inventors are required to sign before their inventions will be considered.
 I know something about the kind of reception that inventors usually receive.